USS Constellation (1797): Armament

 The "ratings" by number of guns were meant only as an approximation, as Constellation could and often did carry up to 48 guns.
 U.S. Navy ships of this era had no permanent battery of guns such as modern Navy ships carry.
 The guns were designed to be completely portable and often were exchanged between ships as situations warranted.
 Each commanding officer outfitted armaments to his liking, taking into consideration factors such as the overall tonnage of cargo, complement of personnel aboard, and planned routes to be sailed.
 Consequently, the armaments on ships changed often during their careers, and records of the changes were not generally kept.

+Officers and crew

+According to the enabling act, the commissioned officers of the USS Constellation would contain 1 captain, 3 lieutenants, 1 lieutenant of marines, 1 surgeon and 1 surgeon's mate; the warrant officers, appointed by the President of the United States, were 1 sailing master, 1 purser, 1 boatswain, 1 gunner, 1 sailmaker, 1 carpenter, and 8 midshipmen; the complement also contained the following petty officers, appointed by the captain of the ship, 2 master's mates, 1 captain's clerk, 2 boatswain's mates, 1 coxswain, 1 sailmaker's mate, 2 gunner's mates, 1 yeoman of the gunroom, 9 quarter gunners, 2 carpenter's mates, 1 armourer, 1 steward, 1 cooper, 1 master at arms, and 1 cook.